 Deep Vein Thrombosis

 Deep Vein Thrombosis (DVT) occurs when a blood clot develops in a deep vein within your body, more commonly occurring in the leg or abdomen and can commonly cause a pulmonary embolism if part or all of the clot travels to the lungs.
 According to the NHS, 1 in 10 people who have DTV will develop a pulmonary embolism if they are left untreated.
+And this could certainly result in the victim filing a blood clot claim.
+So please get in touch with our legal experts about how to claim compensation for a blood clot.

-Treating a blood clot can vary depending on its location and how likely it may be of hurting you.
+Treating a blood clot can vary depending on its location and how likely it may hurt you.
 Common treatments include anticoagulant medication and thrombolytic, both of which help to prevent and dissolve blood clots.
 To remove larger clots, there is a surgical procedure called a thrombectomy that allows doctors to push a catheter through the affected vein or artery and directly apply medication to dissolve the clot or help to remove it entirely.

 Short-Term And Long-Term Complications